-(3) A person who is guilty of an offence under subsection (1) is liable-

-- (a) on summary conviction, to imprisonment for a term not exceeding 12 months or a fine not exceeding level 5 on the standard scale (or both); - (b) on conviction on indictment, to imprisonment for a term not exceeding 2 years or a fine (or both).
+- (a) to wilfully to pretend to be entitled to carry on any activity which is a reserved legal activity or provide legal services when that person is not so entitled; or - (b) with the intention of implying falsely that that person is so entitled, to take or use any name, title or description. - (2) A person who is guilty of an offence under subsection (1) is liable- - (a) on summary conviction, to imprisonment for a term not exceeding 12 months or a fine not exceeding level 4 on the standard scale (or both); and - (b) on conviction on indictment, to imprisonment for a term not exceeding 2 years or a fine ,or both.